Relativistic runaway electron avalanches within complex thunderstorm electric field structures

 and gamma-rays:

+Index 1 means the number of the cell respectively to runaway electron transport between cells.
 A runaway electron can enter the neighboring cell both along the field and against the field.
 If the runaway electron enters the cell along the electric field, it decelerates and does not produce gamma-rays.
 On the contrary, entering the cell against the electric field accelerates the electron, allowing the RREA creation.
-In the completely random case, the probability of the electron acceleration in the cell is $0.5$.
-Let us assume that the probability of RREA creation in the cell by a runaway electron is $\tilde{P}$.
-Therefore, on average, $0.5 \cdot \tilde{P}$ of transported runaway electrons form a new avalanche, which influences the local multiplication factor as follows.
+In the case of the multicell reactor, the probability of the electron acceleration in the cell is $0.5$.
+Consider the probability of a runaway electron transport between cells is $\delta$.
+Therefore, on average, $0.5 \cdot \delta$ of transported runaway electrons form a new avalanche, which influences the local multiplication factor as follows.
 Runaway electrons reaching another (second) cell can form RREAs at the beginning of the second cell.
 That leads to the following number of runaway electrons at the end of the second cell:

 RREAs developed in the second cell radiate gamma-rays: